-NZQA Fees (Including GST) Cost Domestic student entry for all NCEA standards and 3 scholarship subjects \$76.70 per year Domestic student entry for a scholarship subject \$30.00 per subject International student entry to NCEA standards \$383.30 per subject International student entry to Scholarship subjects \$102.20 per subject Other NZQA Fees Search and confirmation of past results \$25.60 Application for reconsideration of NCEA \$20.40 per standard Application for reconsideration of Scholarship paper \$30.70 per subject Return of Level 3 Art portfolios to overseas addresses \$102.20 per portfolio A copy of a student's record of achievement or School Results Summary \$15.30 Reprint of certificates for NCEA Levels 1, 2 or 3 \$15.30 Return of assessment material to overseas addresses \$30.70 Late entries for standards by NCEA secondary school candidates \$50.00
+NZQA Fees (Including GST) Cost International student entry to NCEA standards \$383.30 per subject International student entry to Scholarship subjects \$102.20 per subject Other NZQA Fees Search and confirmation of past results \$25.60 Application for reconsideration of NCEA \$20.40 per standard Application for reconsideration of Scholarship paper \$30.70 per subject Return of Level 3 Art portfolios to overseas addresses \$102.20 per portfolio A copy of a student's record of achievement or School Results Summary \$15.30 Reprint of certificates for NCEA Levels 1, 2 or 3 \$15.30 Return of assessment material to overseas addresses \$30.70 will be offered for any Achievement Standard.
+Your subject teachers will let you know this information in their course outlines.
+Further learning is required where a further assessment opportunity is required.